 The Principled Problem Solving Scholars Program was established in the fall of 2008.
-Twelve to 14 students are selected each year for this program that features a combination of required academic seminars, skills-development programming and PPS placements and internships.
-PPS Scholars take seven to 11 PPS academic credits extending over two semesters and a six-week summer internship.
-Students from any discipline may apply for this program but must have at least a 3.0 G.P.A. to be selected for it.
+Twelve to 15 students are selected each year for this program that features a combination of required academic seminars, skills-development programming and PPS placements and internships.
+PPS Scholars take seven to 11 PPS academic credits extending over two semesters and an eight to ten week summer internship.
+Students from any discipline may apply for this program but must have at least a 3.0 G.PA. to be selected for it.
 Partial-tuition scholarships and summer internship stipends are offered under this program.